mattbryson/resignipa/readme.md

 This tool is useful when the person signing and deploying the .ipa may not be the developer.
 It is also very useful for re-signing Enterprise applications when the provisioning profile expires - you dont need to re compile the appliciton.

+You can update pre defined Plist poperties, such as *CFBundleDisplayName*, *CFBundleIdentifier*, *CFBundleVersion* as well as defining any other key values that you want to update in your plist.

 Usage
 =======